lmoellendorf/serial-interface-cli/README.md

 The STACKFORCE serial-interface-cli uses CMake as build system.

 **NOTE all required dependencies have to be available in order to build the CLI**.
-Seen section **Build Dependencies** for a list of the required dependencies.
+See section **Build dependencies** for a list of the required dependencies.

 Go to the project directory and create a build subdirectory: